ketanchaudhari32/COMPUTER_VISION_BASIC_OPERATIONS_FROM_SCRATCH/README.md

 frames (e.g. between It and It+1, between It+1 and It+2 and so on).
 Find how to normalize the intersection.
 Does that change the results?
 Plot the intersection values over time and the normalised intersection values, and save the corresponding figures.
 Show and comment the figures in the report.
-c) Discuss in the report the following: What does the intersection value represent for a given input video?
-Can you use it to make a decision about scene changes?
-How robust to changes in the video is the histogram intersection?
-When does it fail?

 <br />

 4) Texture Classification.
 (Use Datasets A and B)